Our contact details

 We may also collect personal data such as your IP address or your connection data to our services if it proves necessary to ensure proper processing of your Personal Data.

 If you are an Interim Manager, please limit the information you provide to us to a strictly professional framework.
 We do not wish to collect data unrelated to the assignments that we may give you.
-In particular, please be sure not to include any sensitive information (especially relating to your religion, trade union membership or health) on your resume.
+In particular, please be sure not to include any sensitive information or special category information (especially relating to your religion, trade union membership or health) on your resume.
 This data is not relevant to our business and shall be disclosed at your own risk.

 - Title, first name, last name